Quality Assurance Policy

 - All persons coming into contact with chambers are treated on merit and are not discriminated against on the grounds of their ethnic or national origin, nationality, citizenship, age, sex, sexual orientation, marital status, disability, religion or political persuasion.

-- To view a copy of our Equality and Diversity Policy please click here.
+- View our Equality and Diversity Policy 2019.

 - 4 Paper Buildings diversity data, published in accordance with the Bar Standards Board Rules, can be viewed here.